jorge-sepulveda/blog/content/posts/docker-mysql.md

 	docker compose up -d

 stop:
-	docker compose down
+	docker compose down --volumes

 connect:
-	docker exec -it database mysql -u root -p
+  docker exec -it database mysql -uroot -pexample playground
 ```

 Now everything can be ran or stopped with `make run` and `make stop`.
 I can also connect to the database with `make connect`, shaving valuable seconds of typing.
 All is good with the world and I have a database container.

 If you haven't used makefiles, use them!
 I have them in several repos and might make another post about that in the future.

-I'll finish this post with a relevant xkcd on containers.
+## Big disclaimer

+This is by no means secure.
+I'm using root, storing those passwords in plain text and the terminal commands have it as well.
+This works for me because this database will never talk to the outside world and it will never contain data as I delete the volumes.
+When the time comes to bring something like this to the interwebs, I recommend Vault or Docker Swarm for managing secrets like database passwords.

+It's de jure that there's a relevant xkcd for anything and I will share this one about Docker to finish.

 ![All services are microservices if you ignore most of their features.](https://imgs.xkcd.com/comics/containers.png)